SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/index.md

 -   You need a Checkout agreement to use this product.

+Please contact our [Sales department][contact-sales] regarding this requirement.

 There are two different ways of integrating the MAC model.
 **Redirect** and **Seamless View**.